 European drugmakers, on the other hand, are likely to need to deal in larger sums and will, therefore, find it even harder to extract money from the country.
-The companies that will suffer most are the SMEs that do not have the capital to absorb the cash flow problems.
+The companies that will suffer most are the small- and medium-sized enterprises that do not have the capital to absorb the cash flow problems.

 Table: Leading Distributors, Iranian Year To March 20 2008

 Rank Company

 1 Darou Pakhsh

 2 Pakhsh Razi

 3 Pakhsh Hedjrat

 4 Pakhsh Ferdous

 5 Pakhsh Alborz

 6 Pakhsh Ghasem

 7 Darou Gostar Razi

 8 Darou Behdasht Shafa Arad

 9 Armaghan Darou

-10 Mahya Darou